 A common tax cut that the U.S. Congress and various state governments offer periodically is a reduction in the income tax rate.
 This is a very broad way of reducing income taxes since all affected taxpayers will benefit automatically.

 As of 2022 for example, the lowest rate of tax the U.S. government charges you is 10 percent.
 If this changes next year to 8 percent, then Congress has issued a tax cut.
 To illustrate, suppose you file as single and have $8,000 of taxable income.
 Using the 10 percent rate, you will pay $800 of income tax.
 However, after this tax cut, you only pay $640.

 In some cases, governments will cut taxes for a specific amount of time to stimulate the economy with the tax cut disappearing in the future.

 A perfect example is the temporary reduction of the Social Security tax rate from 6.2 to 4.2 percent during the 2012 tax year.
 However, in 2013 and beyond, the rate returned to 6.2 percent.
 Similarly, in 2009 Congress allowed those receiving unemployment compensation to exclude the first $2,400 of it from taxable income.
 As of 2011, this $2,400 exclusion is no longer available and you have to report 100 percent of your unemployment compensation on your tax return.

 TurboTax Tip: Governments often cut taxes for a specific amount of time to stimulate the economy.
 As a result, tax cuts can be temporary.

 Expanding tax brackets

 Most governments that charge an income tax use a progressive system of taxation.
 That is, various income tax rates apply to specific ranges or brackets of income.
-Rather than employing a tax cut with a reduction in tax rates, a similar result occurs when the range of income subject to the lower tax rates increases.
+Rather than employing a tax cut with a reduction in tax rates, a similar result occurs when the upper limit of income subject to the lower tax rates increases.